Precision digital thermometer for professional kitchens and food safety.

 Safety Guidelines when Smoking Meat

-Smoking is a low and slow cooking method.
+Smoking is a low-and-slow cooking method.
 It uses a much lower temperature than roasting or grilling.
-The steps you take to prepare the meat before smoking is critical for food safety and for the best quality smoked meat.
+The steps you take to prepare the meat before smoking are critical for food safety and for the best quality smoked meat.

-First, ensure to completely thaw the meat before placing it into the smoker.
-If you are going to marinade the meat, never re-use the raw marinade.
+First, ensure the meat is completely thawed before placing it in the smoker.
+If you are going to marinade the meat, never reuse the raw marinade.

 And as always, follow the USDA recommendations on the internal temperature for smoking meat.